-The S25FL512S product offers high densities coupled with the flexibility and fast performance required by a variety of embedded applications.
-It is ideal for code shadowing, XIP, and data storage.
+The S25FL128S and S25FL256S products offer high densities coupled with the flexibility and fast performance required by a variety of embedded applications.
+They are ideal for code shadowing, XIP, and data storage.

 1.2 Migration Notes

 1.2.1 Features Comparison